Jhair Gallardo Personal Website

 About Me

 Hello!
-I am a PhD student working under the supervision of Dr. Christopher Kanan in Chester F. Carlson Center for Imaging Science at Rochester Institute of Technology (RIT).
+I am a PhD Candidate working under the supervision of Dr. Christopher Kanan in Chester F. Carlson Center for Imaging Science at Rochester Institute of Technology (RIT).
 My research is focused on self-supervised learning, continual learning, and computer vision.
 I am mainly interested in efficient continual representation learning systems with minimal supervision.
 Previously, I interned at Siemens Healthineers, where I worked on self-supervised learning techniques for medical imaging.

 Jhair Gallardo